SoftUni-Internal/interactive-content/EN/04-For-Loop/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Increment and Decrement Operators**
-- How to change the value of variable with special operators
+- How to change the value of a variable with special operators

 **2. What is an Array**
 - Reading from an array